HOLISMOKES XIII: Strong-lens candidates at all mass scales and their environments from the Hyper-Suprime Cam and deep learning: Environment analysis

 In total, we have 58 visually identified lens clusters that pass our criteria on the photo-$z$ limits, which include 22 known systems from the SuGOHI group- and cluster-lens catalogs.
 From these 58 lens cluster candidates, only 15 are not listed in the galaxy cluster catalogs, highlighting the efficiency of the visual inspection in combination with our photo-$z$ criteria.
-This implies that we identified 43 lens candidates that are (1) listed in the galaxy cluster catalogs, (2) visually identified as clusters and (3) passing photo-$z$ criteria while not being reported in the SuGOHI group- and cluster-scale sample.
-While these are the most secure newly identified cluster-lens candidates, we consider all lens candidates that pass one of these three criteria as a lens candidate in a significantly overdense environment, resulting in a total of 237/546 systems.
-For comparison, 136 of 546 lens candidates and 879 random fields from our 10 000 comparison sample, respectively, are passing our photo-$z$ criteria.
-This shows once more that lenses are on average more often in an overdense environment than random galaxies, and is thus in agreement with e.g., \citet{wells24}.
+This implies that we identified 43 lens candidates that are (1) listed in the galaxy cluster catalogs, (2) visually identified as clusters, and (3) passing our photo-$z$ criteria, while not being reported in the SuGOHI group- and cluster-scale sample.
+While these are the most secure newly identified cluster-lens candidates, we considered all lens candidates that pass one of these three criteria as a lens candidate in a significantly overdense environment, resulting in a total of 231/546 systems.
+For comparison, 136 of 546 lens candidates and 879 random fields from our 10 000 comparison sample, respectively, do indeed pass our photo-$z$ criteria.
+This shows once more that lenses tend to be in an overdense environment compared to random galaxies, in agreement with the findings of e.g., \citet{wells24}.